Critical thinking skills: 7 steps for the workplace

 4. Reasoned judgment

-Reasoned judgment is a key component of higher order thinking that involves making thoughtful decisions based on logical analysis of evidence and thorough consideration of alternatives.
+Reasoned judgment is a key component of higher-order thinking, involving thoughtful decisions based on the logical analysis of evidence and thorough consideration of alternatives.
 This critical thinking skill is important in both academic and professional settings.
-Key aspects reasoned judgment include:
+Key aspects of reasoned judgment include:

 • Objectively gathering and analyzing information